scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Punch.*** *Melee Attack:* 5 AP, 5/0/1/0/0</br>Deals 2/2 in bludgeoning damage.
+***Punch.*** *Melee Attack:* 5 AP, 5/0/1/0/0 - Deals 2/2 in bludgeoning damage.

-***Tremor.*** *Melee Attack, Maneuver:* 7 AP, 4/1/1/0/0</br>Hits all creatures within 2 tiles of the Bronze Coloussus that are touching the ground.
+***Tremor.*** *Melee Attack, Maneuver:* 7 AP, 4/1/1/0/0 - Slams the ground, hitting all creatures within 2 tiles of the Bronze Coloussus that are touching the ground.
 Creatures make a Stamina save against this attack.
 On fail they take 0/3 in bludgeoning damage, being knocked prone on a critical.

 ### Dragons